The Initiative

 Is there a way to make the Chromebook screen bigger?

 The Chromebook has some accessibility features that may help with visibility on the 11.6" screen. https://support.google.com/chromebook/answer/177893?hl=en.
 It is also possible to connect the chromebook to an external monitor.
 The Chromebook has an HDMI connection.
 If your home monitor supports HDMI, then all that is needed is an HDMI-to-HDMI cable.
-If you monitor has a VGA connector, then you will need an HDMI-to-VGA adapter like this one.
+If your monitor has a VGA connector, then you will need an HDMI-to-VGA adapter like this one.
 When first connected, the chromebook will extend the desktop to the second display.
 You can set the display to mirror following these instructions.